ronikobrosly/causal-curve/docs/index.rst

 --------------------------------------

 **causal-curve** uses a sklearn-like API that should feel familiar to python machine learning users.
+The following example estimates the causal dose-response curve (CDRC) by calculating generalized propensity scores.

 >>> from causal_curve import CDRC